China January FDI falls, reflects global firms' caution, cheaper rivals

 Wednesday's data showed Service sector inflows last month were $4.0 billion, down 9.8 percent on a year ago.

-Manufacturing sector inflows totaled $4.43 billion in January, down 5.8 percent versus a year earlier.
+Manufacturing sector inflows totalled $4.43 billion in January, down 5.8 percent versus a year earlier.

-China's outbound direct investment from non-financial firms in January totaled $4.9 billion, up 12.3 percent from a year ago, the Commerce Ministry said.
+China's outbound direct investment from non-financial firms in January totalled $4.9 billion, up 12.3 percent from a year ago, the Commerce Ministry said.

 (Reporting by Aileen Wang and Nick Edwards; Editing by Shri Navaratnam)